Sam-Goldie/YoutubeSoiree/README.md

 * A field to submit youtube video links to change what's playing

 Priority changes to come:
-* Deployment + the ability to host more than one watch party similtaneously
+* The ability to host more than one watch party similtaneously
-* An optional full-screen + chat mode that will facilitate communication without disrupting the show

 Future features:
 * Implementing in-app youtube search for greater convenience